socadk/design-practice-repository/artifact-templates/DPR-UseCase.md

 No single standardized template for use cases exists.
 At a bare minimum, a use case comprises:

 1. A *name* that captures the essence of the actor-system interaction sequence (and their purpose/value).
-2. An *identifier* to be able to refer to use cases elsewhere, for instance in design specifications.
+2. An *identifier* to be able to refer to use cases elsewhere, for instance, in design specifications.
 3. A sequence of *interactions* between a user of the system and the system, either paraphrased in free text (called "brief" or "casual" use cases) or enumerated explicitly.

 More elaborate templates also include: